Q-Day: The Day Your Encryption Stops Protecting You

 Asymmetric encryption (RSA, ECC) — vulnerable.
 This is what protects key exchange, digital signatures, certificates, and cryptocurrency wallets.
 Quantum breaks it completely.

 Symmetric encryption (AES-256) — mostly safe.
-Grover's algorithm on a quantum computer only halves the effective key space.
-AES-256 drops to the equivalent of AES-128, which still requires 2128 operations to brute-force.
-That's still practically unbreakable.
+Grover's algorithm only halves the effective key space, so AES-256 degrades to the strength of AES-128 — still 2128 operations to brute-force, a number no computer, quantum or otherwise, is going to finish counting to.

 If you're encrypting files locally with AES-256, quantum computing is not your problem.
-If you're relying on RSA or ECC for anything — and you almost certainly are, even if you don't know it — that's where the risk lives.
+If you're relying on RSA or ECC for anything — and you almost certainly are — that's where the risk lives.

 Google (optimistic)